instructlab/dev-docs/docs/cli/ilab-local-config.md

 Since this would be JSON data, we don't expect it to be very expensive or consume a lot of space, so clearing it should not be a priority.

 We could provide an `ilab eval clear` function that erases all of the evaluation data.
 We could also generate refs for the eval runs as well, and clear them using `ilab eval clear <eval-ref>`.

-The output would look something like

-## Evolving configs

-Since the instructlab CLI is an evolving community project, we expect the schemas and methods we use to change over time To maintain compatibility, we should have schema versions for our configs.

-For instance, our current one would be a `v1` and if we decide to add something in the future we would update it to a `v2`.

-In the future, we will also want to have config migration as we evolve the library to avoid breaking things for existing users.

 ## Scope of this proposal